April033/FormFit-AI-Squat-Tracker/README.md

 # FormFit 🏋️‍♂️🤖📊
 ### *AI-Powered Squat Tracker & Radial Biometrics Analyzer*
+This is v1.
+See FormFit-AI-Squat-Tracker for the full version with radial analytics.

 **FormFit** is a real-time computer vision and sports analytics application that tracks human pose landmarks to evaluate exercise form, log workout metrics, and export stunning, high-resolution radial biometrics dashboards.